GoogleCloudPlatform/click-to-deploy-solutions/cloudsql-ha-dr/README.md

 ## Testing the architecture

-1. Test the Cloud SQL instance high availability by initiating a failover, causing the instance fails over and unavailable to serve data for a few minutes.
+1. Initiate a failover to test Cloud SQL instance high availability.
+During this process, the instance will temporarily be unavailable for a few minutes while it switches over.
 ```
 gcloud sql instances failover INSTANCE_NAME
 ```